 No, peer-to-peer lending isn’t the same as having a bank or building society account and isn’t covered by the FSCS.

-If LendingCrowd were to go out of business, investors would still continue to receive repayments on loans originated with LendingCrowd, because all loan contracts are between borrowers and investors and would remain valid.
-Under FCA rules, crowdlending platforms are required to appoint a third party standby servicing company to administer the loan book in the event of the platform ceasing operation.
+If LendingCrowd was unable to operate the service, lenders would still continue to receive repayments on loans originated with LendingCrowd, because all loan contracts are between borrowers and lenders and would remain valid.
+Under Financial Conduct Authority rules, peer-to-peer platforms must appoint a third-party standby servicing company to administer the loan book in the event of the platform ceasing operation.

 We have appointed a standby servicing company to oversee the repayment of loans should this situation arise.
 The standby servicing company is also an ISA manager and would continue to administer loan holdings held in a LendingCrowd IFISA.
 All lender funds are held in a separate client money bank account and don’t form part of LendingCrowd’s assets.